 Public Consultation: Due Diligence Guidance for Responsible Business Conduct

 The OECD is currently developing a general Due Diligence Guidance for Responsible Business Conduct to provide practical support to companies on the implementation of the OECD Guidelines for Multinational Enterprises.
 The Due Diligence Guidance contains plain language explanations of the due diligence recommendations and associated provisions in the OECD Guidelines and can be used by companies in any sector of the economy.
-In this context, the OECD is asking for comment on two draft documents:
+In this context, the OECD conducted an online publication consultation from December 2016 to February 2017 on two draft documents:

-Comments received will be taken into account when finalising the Guidance which is scheduled for completion in 2017.
+Download a compilation of comments received.
+These comments will be taken into account when finalising the Guidance which is scheduled for completion in 2018.

 About the Guidance

 This draft Guidance is addressed to multinational enterprises in all sectors and of all sizes, including small and medium-sized enterprises, operating or based in countries adhering to the Guidelines.
 This Guidance can also serve as a reference for stakeholders to understand the measures businesses are recommended to take with regard to managing their impacts.

 This Guidance draws from the due diligence approaches contained in the sector-specific guidance already developed by the OECD.
 It does not intend to reinterpret the Guidelines and can help governments, particularly National Contact Points, in their efforts to promote the OECD Guidelines.
 Finally, this Guidance may be relevant for other parties, such as sector-wide and multi-stakeholder initiatives, that facilitate collaboration on some or all steps of the due diligence process.

 Draft text for comment

 This public consultation ended on 9 February 2017.